Can I Use a Registered Agent Address as My Business Address?

 💡 Good to know

-U.S. banks must follow the Customer Identification Program rule (31 CFR §1020.220) and FFIEC guidance, which require obtaining and verifying a customer’s physical residential or business street address (risk-based verification).
+U.S. banks must follow the Customer Identification Program rule (31 CFR §1020.220) and FFIEC guidance, which require obtaining and verifying a customer’s physical residential or business physical address or other physical location (risk-based verification).
 An RA address generally won’t satisfy the customer’s physical address requirement for opening accounts.

 • Business licenses & permits.

 Requirements vary by jurisdiction, but agencies commonly ask for the business location where regulated activity occurs.
-SBA’s current guidance emphasizes that licensing depends on your location and activities — practically, that means a real operating address is often required; an RA address is rarely accepted as the licensed premises.
+Current guidance from the Small Business Administration (SBA) emphasizes that licensing depends on your location and business activities.
+Practically, that means a real operating address is often required; an RA address is rarely accepted as the licensed premises.

 Google requires a precise address for storefronts or service-area rules for field-only businesses.
 P.O. boxes or mailboxes at remote locations aren’t acceptable as a business location.
 Listing an RA or mailbox as your location risks suspension.